 : any of a genus (Tapirus) of herbivorous chiefly nocturnal perissodactyl mammals of tropical America and southeastern Asia from Myanmar to Sumatra that have a heavy sparsely hairy body and the snout and upper lip prolonged into a short flexible proboscis

-Origin of TAPIR
+Origin and Etymology of tapir

 Portuguese tapir, tapira, from Tupi tapiʔíra

-Seen & Heard
+Seen and Heard